UrodaMarek/actions/README.md

 # serwisgalena/Actions
 This repository stores internal actions and workflows that will be reused in GitHub Actions across various other serwisgalena repositories.
-Each `action.yml` file in the directories within this repository should have its own `readme.md` file that describes its use and provides some insight into its functionality.
-A brief summary of each is listed below as well in order to improve visibility.

-**If you would like to contribute to this repository, please ensure that you follow the established naming convention.** If the action uses a separate tool, such as Ansible or Terraform, use the existing directory for that tool if it exists or create one if it doesn't.
-Otherwise, if the action doesn't rely on any third-party tools, create your directory at the root level.

 ## Reusable Actions